eliotstock/stake/README.md

           enP4p65s0:
               dhcp4: no
               addresses:
-                  - 192.168.20.42/24
+                  - 192.168.20.51/24
               routes:
                   - to: default
                     via: 192.168.20.1
               nameservers:
                   addresses: [8.8.8.8, 1.1.1.1, 1.0.0.1]
     ```
+    1. `.yaml` files use spaces for indentation (either 2 or 4), not tabs.
     1. A subnet mask of `/24` means only the last octet (8 bits) in the address changes for each device on the subnet.
     1. The DNS servers here are Google's and Cloudflare's.
     1. You might also consider using 9.9.9.9 (Quad9, does filtering of known malware sites).
-        1. `.yaml` files use spaces for indentation (either 2 or 4), not tabs.
+    1. `sudo chmod 600 /etc/netplan/01-config.yaml`
+    1. `sudo netplan try` to check your config file.
     1. `sudo netplan apply`.
 You'll lose your SSH connection at this point.
     1. Try to SSH in on the new IP.
 Then confirm it's changed with `ip a`.
 1. Tighten up ssh
     1. `sudo nano /etc/ssh/sshd_config`
     1. Change the ssh port from the default.
 Uncomment the `Port` line.
-Pick a memorable port number and make a note of it.
+Pick a memorable port number, eg. 60001, and make a note of it.
     1. Only allow ssh'ing in using a key from now on.
 Set `PasswordAuthentication no`.
     1. Also change `systemd` which may be the one listening on port 22 because it's "socket activated".
     1. `sudo mkdir /etc/systemd/system/ssh.socket.d`